 Students should actively initiate the project while communicating with the potential faculty mentor for technical issues and the MSSI faculty advisor for project management.
 They are expected to develop a project plan before the project starts.
 A presentation will be scheduled when the project concludes.
 The faculty mentor should approve each milestone of the project with the faculty advisor being informed.
 When the project is completed with all the deliverables, the faculty advisor assigns a Pass or Fail score upon the recommendation of the faculty mentor.

-Click on “MSSI Capstone Project Requirements Spring 2017” for detailed requirements.
+Click on “MSSI Capstone Project Requirements Fall 2019” for detailed requirements.